makermoekoe/Smarthome-dashbutton/docs/README.md

 Because there is not that much place inside of the dashbuttons I will go with the soldered wire first.
 If anybody of you has a better approach, like a very tiny antenna or something else, than please let me know!

+What I didn't observed while doing the measurements is that the GND port of my self-designed programming jack is directly under the uFL connector and when I power the board via this connector may it has influences to the measurements..
+I have definitely to try it when it is battery powered.

 <center><img src="images/1_RSSI_without.png" width="500"></center>